-Researchers with Imperial College London and the United Kingdom Health Security Agency found that people who received three doses of a COVID-19 vaccine and were infected with the Wuhan strain had a lower level of protection against later strains when compared to people who had not been infected.
-Other groups, including researchers with the Beth Israel Deaconess Medical Center, have found the vaccines much less effective against Omicron subvariants than the Wuhan strain.
+Researchers from Imperial College London and the United Kingdom Health Security Agency have found that people who received three doses of a COVID-19 vaccine and were infected with the Wuhan strain had a lower level of protection against later strains when compared to people who hadn’t been infected.
+Other groups, including researchers at the Beth Israel Deaconess Medical Center, have found the vaccines to be much less effective against Omicron subvariants than the Wuhan strain.

 A number of studies have found negative effectiveness among vaccinated groups.
-That means those who get vaccinated are more likely to get infected.
+That means those who get vaccinated are more likely to become infected.

-In some areas, the vaccinated account for a majority of those infected or in hospitals or dying with COVID-19.
-In Louisiana, for example, 70 percent of the deaths recorded between June 23 and June 29 were among the vaccinated.
+In some areas, vaccinated persons account for a majority of those infected or in hospitals or dying with COVID-19.
+In Louisiana, for example, 70 percent of the deaths recorded between June 23 and 29 were among the vaccinated.

 Second Booster Push

 Due to waning effectiveness against the emerging variants, U.S. officials authorized booster doses.
-In March, because the effects of the boosters against infection didn’t last long, the U.S. Food and Drug Administration (FDA) and the U.S. Centers for Disease Control and Prevention (CDC) cleared and recommended second boosters for all adults over the age of 50.
+In March, because the effects of the boosters against infection didn’t last long, the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) cleared and recommended second boosters for all adults older than age 50.

-“If I got my third shot [in 2021], it is very likely the immunity is waning,” he added.
+“If I got my third shot [in 2021], it is very likely the immunity is waning,” he said.

-Fauci has no authority over authorizing or recommending boosters, but has signaled major changes in U.S. vaccine policy in the past.
+Fauci, who has no authority over authorizing or recommending boosters, has signaled major changes to U.S. vaccine policy in the past.

 White House, FDA Respond

-Dr. Ashish Jha, the White House’s COVID-19 response coordinator, told reporters on July 12 that “we have conversations all the time about what are possible things we could be doing to better protect the American people” but that the decision on second boosters will be made by the FDA and the CDC.
+Dr. Ashish Jha, the White House’s COVID-19 response coordinator, told reporters on July 12, “We have conversations all the time about what are possible things we could be doing to better protect the American people.”

 “The FDA is evaluating the current situation, including the emerging epidemiology indicating increased hospitalization, and will be open to all potential options to address this, if necessary,” an FDA spokesperson told The Epoch Times in an email.

-Many U.S. adults have received a primary series of a vaccine, including 91 percent of those 65 and older and 77 percent of those 18 and older.
+Many U.S. adults have received a primary series of a vaccine, including 91 percent of those aged 65 and older and 77 percent of those aged 18 and older.
 But booster doses have been a harder sell.
-Only 70 percent of elderly persons who got a primary series have received a first booster, along with just 51 percent of those 18 and older, according to CDC data.
-A second booster has only been administered to 28 percent of the population 50 and older.
+Only 70 percent of elderly persons who received a primary series have received a first booster, along with just 51 percent of those aged 18 and older, according to CDC data.
+A second booster has only been administered to 28 percent of the population aged 50 and older.

-Few of the COVID-19 vaccine mandates included a booster, and most of the mandates have been rescinded due to factors like plunging COVID-19 metrics and the waning effectiveness of the vaccines.
+Few of the COVID-19 vaccine mandates included a booster, and most of the mandates have been rescinded due to factors such as plunging COVID-19 metrics and the waning effectiveness of the vaccines.

-Officials blame the BA.4 and BA.5 Omicron subvariants, which have been edging out other strains in the United States and are thought to be more transmissible, but do not seem to cause more severe illness.
+Officials blame the new BA.4 and BA.5 Omicron subvariants, which have been edging out other strains in the United States and are thought to be more transmissible but don’t seem to cause more severe illness.
 The subvariants are “more likely to lead to vaccine breakthrough infections,” researchers at Columbia University found.

 But Malone is among the scientists who are challenging the idea that the old vaccines are the solution.

-Fauci, a major vaccine proponent, “has basically created a situation through the insistence on the hyper vaccination where he’s actually driving the disease in the United States,” he added.
+Malone said that Fauci, a major vaccine proponent, “has basically created a situation through the insistence on the hyper vaccination where he’s actually driving the disease in the United States.”

 Government officials disagree.
-Walensky said CDC data show that people who either have not received a vaccine or have not been boosted have less protection than those who have been boosted, including against infection, even as studies show the boost against infection quickly drops after the first and second booster.
+Walensky said CDC data show that people who either haven’t received a vaccine or haven’t been boosted have less protection than those who have been boosted, including against infection, even as studies show the boost against infection quickly drops after the first and second booster.

 Fauci said that people who were previously infected, or have natural immunity from surviving COVID-19, “don’t have a lot of protection” against the new subvariants.